Sahil-Shroff/lab2-url-lister/SOLUTION.md

 mw-data:TemplateStyles:r886049734	12

 Combiner issue:
+I filtered URLs at the reducer level, and did not filter keys at the combiner level, so I got the correct result.

 Comparison
 <img width="1674" height="519" alt="Screenshot 2025-09-05 195920" src="https://github.com/user-attachments/assets/7a6b096e-cae0-422f-bf22-9960cf7bfc2d" />
+with 1 master and 2 workers
 <img width="1105" height="587" alt="Screenshot 2025-09-05 200750" src="https://github.com/user-attachments/assets/0b4c3d1c-561f-4c73-9e74-d922fa6d5082" />
+with 1 master and 4 workers

+The real time and system time increase for the second one, but user time decreases.